-- R8.1 Google Scholar, Web of Science, ORCID and/or Scopus ID for each Staff member be included on the webpage of the PSP.
-Homogenization is needed of all accessible information regarding faculty: education, published work, collaborations, research areas of interest. - R8.2 The web site of the Programme be developed in order to promote the work of the students and faculty more adequately. - R8.3 Relevant information for prospective incoming ERASMUS+ students be developed.
-In particular, this information should be simple to locate the English courses offered each semester.
+- R8.1 Google Scholar, Web of Science, ORCID and/or Scopus ID for each Staff member on the webpage of the PSP be included.
+Homogenization is needed of all accessible information regarding faculty: education, published work, collaborations, research areas of interest. - R8.2 The web site of the Programme be better developed in order to promote the work of the students and faculty more adequately. - R8.3 Relevant information for prospective incoming ERASMUS+ students be provided.
+In particular, it should be simple to locate the English courses offered each semester.
 An "International/Exchange students" button could be used.